 • Completed application.
 APPLY

 • Academic transcripts.
-Official transcripts must be sent directly from the academic institution of origin to the University of Hawaii's Office of Graduate Education.
+Official transcripts must be sent directly from the academic institution of origin to the University of Hawaii's Graduate Division.
 Copies of transcripts faxed, emailed or hand delivered will not be accepted.
 Applicants may submit unofficial copies of transcripts while applying for admission.
 However, admitted students are required to submit official transcripts in order to enroll at UHM.
 NOTE: As mentioned above, Grad Division policy may require students whose college transcripts use non-traditional grading (i.e. other than A-F) to also submit a GRE score: contact Grad Division for clarification if this applies to you.

 • TOEFL or IELTS scores (if applicable).
 DETAILS